CISecurity/CSAT-Docs/docs/source/csat_pro_user_guide.md

 ------------
 This section contains a description of the pages within CSAT Pro and which actions can be performed on those pages.

+### Login Page ###
+The login page displays the tool title and version.
+Users can enter their username and password here to login.
+Usernames are case sensitive.
+Users will receive a “Login failed.
+Username/Password was incorrect” message if the username was not recognized, or if the password provided was not the correct password for that username.
+If an account is disabled, login attempts for that username will receive an “Account disabled.
+Please contact your Administrator” message.

+The Login page also has a “Forgot Password?” link below the username/password fields.
+This will display a pop-up where users can enter their username and click “Send”.
+Doing so will send an email to the email address on file for that username.
+The email will contain a link that will allow the user to reset the password for that account.

 ### Home Page ###